Bokovsky/readeck-mirror/docs/api/oauth.md

 # Authentication with OAuth

-If you're writing an application that requires a user to grant the application permission to access their Readeck instance, you should not ask a user to create an API Token but instead, implement the necessary OAuth flow so your application can retrieve a token in a user friendly way.
+If you're writing an application that requires a user to grant the application permission to access their Readeck instance, you should not ask a user to create an API Token but instead, implement the necessary OAuth flow so that your application can retrieve a token in a user friendly way.

 ## Available Scopes